PyHDI/PyCoRAM/README.md

 PyCoRAM
 ==============================
-Yet Another Implementation of CoRAM Memory Architecture for AMBA AXI4 On-chip Interconnection
+Python-based Implementation of CoRAM Memory Architecture with a Python-to-Verilog High-Level Synthesis Compiler for AXI4 Interconnections

 Copyright (C) 2013, Shinya Takamaeda-Yamazaki